Skip to Content

 • Appropriate the property to their own use

-At First Coast Criminal Defense, our Jacksonville theft lawyers can investigate the incident and use the facts to build your case.
+At First Coast Criminal Defense, our Jacksonville theft attorneys can investigate the incident and use the facts to build your defense.
 We can tenaciously defend your rights in court.

 Call our Jacksonville theft attorneys today at (904) 474-3115 for a FREE consultation.